mapninja/Tutorial_Field-data-collection-with-Collector-for-ArcGIS/ReadMe.md

 ![Save and name](./images/savemapas.png)

-Shortening teh names of our layers in the Map will simplify the appearance of those items in the resulting Collector application.
+Shortening the names of our layers in the Map will simplify the appearance of those items in the resulting Collector application.

 3. In the **Contents pane**, hover over the layer of places, click **More Options**, choose **Rename**, and rename the layer of places to Places.
 4. Repeat for the Paths & Areas layers.

 ![Rename](./images/savemap.png)

-4. Click **Change Style** for the **Places layer**, Choose to show the **POI Type** attribute.
+4. Click **Change Style** for the **Places layer**, Choose to show the **Type of place** attribute.

 ![Add symbology](./images/changestyle.png)